MMSB-MOBI/CSTB_database_manager/README.md

 `genomeColl` and `current` are references to Genome document. `taxid` can be `null`

 #### Genome database
-Genome database is a collection of this type of documents :
+Genome database is a collection of documents :
 ```
 {
   "_id": "32cd400c3f5997cfdd3abd290e0bb43f",